How Can Couples Counselling Benefit Our Relationship?

-The early stages of a new relationship are generally filled with emotional intensity, strong sexual desire for each other, and feelings of warmth and generosity towards one another.
-During this ‘honeymoon period’, couples often want to spend much of their time together bonding.
-They are amazed at how close they become and their attraction to each other is very strong.
-However, as the relationship progresses and becomes more familiar, the daily grind tends to interfere with our love affair and we may begin to lose our feelings of connectedness.
-Perhaps we don’t spend as much quality time together as we used to, or maybe we are too tired to enjoy each other sexually.
-Or perhaps we are simply allowing minor irritations about our partner’s habits get in the way of our deeper feelings.
+The daily grind may also interfere with quality time spent together and couples can start to lose their sense of connectedness.
+Some people find they’re too tired to enjoy each other sexually.
+Or perhaps we are simply allowing minor irritations about our partner’s habits to get in the way of our deeper feelings.
 Whatever the cause, lost intimacy and feelings of agitation towards each other are not uncommon amongst couples who have been together for an extended period of time.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

-Indeed, long term couples often find that they actually need to spend less time together in order to restore their sense of themselves as individuals again.
+Indeed, long term couples often find that they actually need to spend less time together in order to restore their sense of personal identity and individuality.
 This process commonly recurs from time to time during a relationship – a couple may go through many different periods where they come together and then pull apart to become individuals again.
 This process of separation may take the form of an emotional separation, or it might be more practical – one member of the couple might decide to study again, embark on a new career, or pursue a new interest.
 One way to think of this is as a pulsating circle.
 As the circle of the couple comes together and intensifies the pulse becomes brighter.
 But from time to time, the couple needs a breather and pulls apart in order to recharge and reconnect with themselves, only to be drawn back together again.

 One of the most problematic areas for couples can be focused on commitment.
 Commitments can take many shapes and forms, including a commitment to the relationship itself, a commitment to having children or a commitment to supporting a particular career choice or life path.
 We all have fears and concerns about making commitments on some level.
-Working with a relationship or couples counsellor can assist both members of the couple voice their concerns and fears about what the commitment will mean to them and how it may change their relationship.
+Working with a relationship or couples counsellor can assist both members of the couple to voice their concerns and fears about what the commitment will mean to them and how it may change their relationship.

 One of the ways in which a counsellor or psychologist can be of assistance is to not only help with airing concerns and fears, but also in negotiating responsibilities that may arise as a result of making a new commitment within the relationship.
 For example, if a couple decides together that one of them will begin new studies in order to pursue a new career path, that may change family and home maintenance responsibilities for both of them.
 Working with a professional relationship counsellor can help the couple to reach clear and workable agreements.